 Type B has shielding effectiveness of 100 dB @ 10 GHz.
 Type B is a Silicone Rubber material filled with silver aluminum particles.

-However, the MIl-DTL-83528 provides other different types of materials including Type A, Type C, Type E, Type F, Type J, Type K, Type L, and Type M.
+However, the MIL-DTL-83528 provides other different types of materials including Type A, Type C, Type E, Type F, Type J, Type K, Type L, and Type M.

-More Information on Electrically Conductive Connector Gaskets
+More Information on Military Grade Connector Gaskets

-For more information on connector gaskets please contact sales@nedc.com.
+For more information on EMI connector gaskets please contact sales@nedc.com.
 NEDC uses waterjet cutting and die cutting to convert gasketing materials into connector gaskets.

 Share this Article: